pgbackrest/pgbackrest/CODING.md

 #### Uncoverable Code

 The `uncoverable` keyword marks code that can never be covered.
-For instance, a function that never returns because it always throws a error.
+For instance, a function that never returns because it always throws an error.
 Uncoverable code should be rare to non-existent outside the common libraries and test code.
 ```c
 }   // {uncoverable - function throws error so never returns}
 ```